FAQ

 No, you can only submit your application in one language.
 You can choose one of the following languages for the Innovation, Entrepreneurship and Representation Grants: English, French and Portuguese.
 Cooperation Grants are to be submitted in English only.

-We will organize an online session before close of applications.
+We will organise an online session before close of applications.
 We will provide clarity, take questions and provide support and tips on how to write an application.
 Be on the lookout for the specific dates of each of your grant type on the

 No, please apply to only one grant scheme with one project.
+Please also only register for one grant scheme on ON Grip.

 Yes, if your application was not successful, you can apply again on the next call for proposal.
 Please look out for our next opportunities on the Youth Lab website and social channels.